 It is an illness that makes it difficult to move or control certain parts of the body in certain ways, and it varies from mild to severe cerebral palsy.
 In most cases, it affects voluntary movements, but involuntary movements or reflexes can also be affected.

-Caring for someone with cerebral palsy can be very expensive, so speak with a Fort Worth cerebral palsy lawyer at (800) 222-9529 if your child was diagnosed with this condition.
+Caring for someone with cerebral palsy can be very expensive, so speak with a Texas cerebral palsy lawyer if your child was diagnosed with this condition.

 For a free legal consultation with Fort Worth Cerebral Palsy lawyer, call 1-800-222-9529